Grand New England Cruise

 This convenient option will transport you to one of these local favorites:

-- Plymouth Rock Brewster Gardens - Visit Plymouth Rock, where the Mayflower Pilgrims were said to have stepped in 1620 to land in the New World.
+- Plymouth Rock, Brewster Gardens, Mayflower II - Visit Plymouth Rock, where the Mayflower Pilgrims were said to have stepped in 1620 to land in the New World.
 A short walk away is Brewster Gardens with beautiful sculptures along Town Brook where the Pilgrims settled in what was then called Patuxet.

-- Town Square - At the top of Town Square is the Mayflower Meetinghouse.
+- Town Square, Burial Hill, Plimoth Grist Mill - At the top of Town Square is the Mayflower Meetinghouse.
 Behind is Burial Hill and to the left is the 1649 Courthouse, a free museum filled with interesting items from Plymouths history.
 It is the oldest wooden Court House and the longest used municipal building in America.

 - Plimoth General Store - Plimoth General Store combines the charm and character of a time gone by.
 Explore all its nooks and crannies, which feature dining, fine provisions, specialty gifts, unique jewelry, and home goods.
-To order goods ahead of time and have them delivered to the ship, refer to the flyer on the port information table or speak with your Excursions Director.
+Enjoy coffee and baked goods at the café.

 - Pilgrim Hall Museum - See actual Pilgrim possessions and learn about the Wampanoags and the Pilgrims who participated in the Mayflower story through an exhibit and unique hand-made tapestry project.